apache/arrow-adbc/csharp/src/Drivers/Apache/Spark/README.md

 ## Timeout Configuration

-Connect timeout to open a new session
+Timeouts have a hierarchy to their behavior.
+As specified above, the `adbc.spark.connect_timeout_ms` is analogous to a ConnectTimeout and used to initially establish a new session with the server.

-Query timeout for any subsequent calls to the server for requests
+The `adbc.apache.statement.query_timeout_s` is analogous to a CommandTimeout for any subsequent calls to the server for requests, including metadata calls and executing queries.

-Polling timeout - the time between polls, up to a Query timeout
+The `adbc.apache.statement.polltime_ms` specifies the time between polls to the service, up to the limit specifed by `adbc.apache.statement.query_timeout_s`.

 ## Spark Types